 If your cat prefers wet food, you probably understand the frustration of throwing away uneaten food and wonder if there’s a better way.
-Dry food is easier to store, but if that’s not an option, it’s time to explore how to store and serve wet food in a way that creates less waste.
+Storing dry cat food is much easier, but if that’s not an option, it’s time to explore how to store and serve wet food in a way that creates less waste.

 You’ll save money on wasted food, and you may even be able to make serving wet food a little easier on yourself.
-Let’s take a look at a few things you can do to preserve your cat’s wet food, including one of the most important methods — freezing.
+Let’s take a look at a few things you can do to preserve your cherished feline friend’s wet food, including one of the most important methods — freezing.
 If you're wondering if you can freeze wet cat food, we have answers.

-Before you toss that food tin in the freezer, there are a few things you should consider.
+Before you toss that food tin in the freezer, there are a few things to consider.
 Let’s take a look at the basics of storing your cat’s food, so you get the best results and don’t regret your decision later.

-Wet food has a high moisture content that will expand in the freezer.
-If you don’t put your wet food in a freezer-safe container, you could be in for trouble.
-The tin doesn’t allow for expansion so it could explode or leak in the freezer.
+Wet food has a high moisture content and will expand in the freezer.
+You could be in trouble if you don’t put it in a freezer-safe container.
+The tin doesn’t allow for expansion and could explode or leak in the freezer.

-Instead, use a freezer-safe plastic or glass container and leave space for the food to expand.
-Your freezer will thank you, and you won’t have to deal with a huge mess when you go to get your cat’s next meal.
+Instead, use a freezer-safe plastic or glass container and leave enough space for the food to expand.
+Your freezer will thank you, and you won’t have to deal with a huge mess when you get your cat’s next meal.

-Another massive issue with freezing is not dividing food into the proper portions before you freeze.
-It can take forever to thaw an entire chunk of cat food, so save yourself the hassle and divide up your food first.
+Always divide the food into the proper portions before you freeze it.
+It can take forever to thaw an entire chunk of cat food, so save yourself the hassle and divide up the food first.

-You can create patties out of each serving size and freeze them on a tray until they’re ready to go into the bag.
-When you’re ready, pull out one patty and defrost it for a quick meal.
+You can create patties from each serving size and freeze them on a tray until they’re ready to go into a container.
+When you’re ready, pull out one cake and defrost it for a quick meal.

 You can also cut the food into mini chunks and freeze it that way.
 Serve a few of them to equal one serving size, and you’ve got a conveniently portioned freezer stash for your cat’s dinner.

-Whatever you decide, be sure you know the correct serving sizes for your cat so that you are giving your cat enough food to maintain health and not overfeeding.
+Whatever you decide, be sure you know the correct serving size for your cat.

-It’s much easier to defrost a flat patty than it is a chunk.
+It’s much easier to defrost a flat patty than a chunk.
 Once you’ve measured out all your portions, flatten them into pancake shapes to help make defrosting quicker.
-You can freeze portions in individual baggies, or flash freeze the pancakes on a sheet and layer them on freezer paper in your container for easy removal.
+You can freeze portions in individual containers, or flash freeze the pancakes on a sheet and layer them on freezer paper in your container for easy removal.

 The best option is to defrost your cat's food in the fridge for a few days before serving.
 If your cat prefers warm food, or you haven't had time to put the food out, defrost gently in the microwave on half power.
-Check to make sure the food is warmed all the way through but make sure it isn't too hot.
+Check to ensure the food is warmed through but isn't too hot.

-Once you’ve served the food, allow your cat time to eat, but throw away any uneaten portions at the end of the day.
-It's not worth the potential health risks to refreeze the food, and you'll only have trouble later figuring out which food has already been used.
+Allow your cat time to eat, but throw away any uneaten portions after two hours.
+It's not worth the potential health risks to refreeze the food, and you'll only have trouble later figuring out which food you've already used.

-Freezing cat food in the right portions can help you serve the right amount of food and stop food waste.
-If your cat doesn’t always eat an entire serving at once, you’ll have the option to break up servings safely without risking contamination.
+Freezing cat food in the right portions can help you serve the right amount of food and put an end to food waste.
+If your cat doesn’t always eat an entire serving, you’ll have the option to break up servings safely without risking contamination.

-If you plan ahead, you can build your cat food stash logically, allowing you to have frozen portions, portions defrosting in the fridge, and some ready to serve.
-Give yourself more flexibility with your storage, save money by wasting less, and provide your cat fresh meals he's sure to gobble up.
+You can build your cat food stash logically, allowing you to have frozen portions, portions defrosting in the fridge, and some ready to serve.
+If you plan ahead, you can give yourself more flexibility with your storage, save money by wasting less, and provide your cat fresh meals he's sure to gobble up.